mrkev/webgpu-waveform/packages/webgpu-waveform/README.md

 ): GPUWaveformRenderer
 ```

-It takes in the following arguments:
+It takes in the following argument:

-- `canvas: HTMLCanvasElement` — the canvas element to render to
 - `channelData: Float32Array` — the array of PCM samples to render

 **Example:**